Guit4r/optimalflow-backend-developer/README.md

 ---

-## ⚠️ Notes
+## Notes!

 - The `/transfer` endpoint and other advanced features (e.g., database, scaling document) are **not included**, focusing instead on clean and complete Core Requirement delivery.
 - Bonus features such as Docker setup **are included** in this submission.

 ---

-## 📬 Submission
+## Submission

-Please find the code in this repository and contact me if you have any questions.
+Please contact me if you have any questions.
 Thank you for the opportunity.